ruby2js/ruby2js/docs/src/_examples/stimulus/installation.md

 $ yarn start
 ```

-If you are using Google Chrome, Mozilla Firefox, or Microsoft Edge, you should
+If you are using Google Chrome, Safari, Mozilla Firefox, or Microsoft Edge, you should
 see a browser window with the words **It works!** displayed.
 If you are using
-Apple Safari or another browser, you may need to tweak the configuration, see
+another browser, you may need to tweak the configuration, see
 below.

 {% rendercontent "docs/note" %}